oracle/node-oracledb/doc/api.md

 Data will be converted between AL32UTF8 and the database character set when it is inserted into, or queried from, the database.
-The environment variable `NLS_LANG` can be used to configure the Oracle client language and territory only.
+The environment variable `NLS_LANG` can be used to configure the Oracle 'client' (i.e. node-oracledb) language and territory only.

 Oracle NLS environment variables, or statements like `ALTER SESSION`, can be used to configure further aspects of node-oracledb data access